 SD is the recommended option, offering a high quality streaming experience for your viewers as well as more economical.
 However, some content may need to be streamed in HD, such as Sports or Gaming events.

-Higher Quality Broadcast= More Streaming bandwidth used
+Higher Quality Broadcast= More Streaming data used

 When you record an event or upload a video, that is when you use up data.
 The storage space depends on what content you store.
 For example, you have purchased the Family Plan and have 2 GB of storage.
 If you have 1 GB worth of videos saved, you will have 1 GB of storage remaining throughout the months you are subscribed to the plan, until you delete the 1 GB worth of videos.

-Ideal Plan for your Business
+Ideal plan for your streaming business

 “I am a Pastor at a Church and I plan to live-stream Sunday Mass 4 times a month to 50 people.
 Each Sunday, there will be a one hour service”